Did we personalize? Assessing personalization by an online reinforcement learning algorithm using resampling: HeartSteps case study

-\paragraph{Answering \cref{ques:numint}: Number of interesting users} We start by investigating the number of interesting users for $\numbootstrap=500$ simulated trials generated with an alternate ground truth.
-In particular, every trial is composed of an independently resampled trajectory for each of the $63$ users with a ground truth that there is no true advantage in any state.
+\paragraph{Answering \cref{ques:numint}: Number of interesting users} We start by investigating the number of interesting users for $\numbootstrap=500$ simulated trials generated with an alternate generative model.
+In particular, every trial is composed of an independently resampled trajectory for each of the $63$ users such that there is no true advantage in any state.
 Recall a ``resampled trajectory'' for a user is one in which the RL algorithm is rerun, resulting in a resampling of the treatments across time within the user. \cref{fig:numint1_null_hist} shows a histogram for \numint[1] constructed from $500$ trials. \cref{fig:numint1_null_hist} shows that around 20\% of these trials had a more extreme count for the number of interesting users of type $1$ than the count of $18$ observed in the original data (vertical blue dashed line).
 Thus we can conclude that the data presents evidence in favor that the number of interesting users can be as high as 18 simply due to algorithmic stochasticity.

 To further refine the conclusions from \cref{fig:numint1_null_hist}, we consider one-sided variants of the definition~\cref{eq:numint1} for the number of interesting users and present the respective analogs of \cref{fig:numint1_null_hist} in \cref{fig:int1_oneSided_histograms}.
 From \cref{fig:int1_oneSided_histograms}, we find that the number of users with $\intscore[1] \geq 0.9$ is $17$ in the original data, which is significantly larger than any value observed in the 500 trials.
 On the other hand, the number of users with $\intscore[1]\leq 0.1$ is $1$ in the original data, and all the trials have strictly more users with $\intscore[1]\leq 0.1$.
 (See \cref{sec:unpack_int1} for details.)
 Putting the pieces together, we can conclude that the data presents evidence in favor that the RL algorithm is potentially personalizing by learning that many users benefit from sending an activity message.
 Moreover, the number of interesting users with $\intscore[1] \geq 0.9$ would not be as high as 17 (the observed value in the original data) just due to algorithmic stochasticity.
 However, many users might exhibit $\intscore[1] \leq 0.1$ (i.e., sending the message is less beneficial than not sending for them) just due to chance and hence we might see that the number of interesting users with $|\intscore[1]-0.5| \geq 0.4$ can be as high as 18 (the observed value in the original data) due to algorithmic stochasticity.